-Sleep apnea is a chronic condition that doesn’t just affect you as an individual; it also impacts your sleep partner and increases your risk of other medical problems.
+Sleep apnea in Nashville, TN is a chronic condition that doesn’t just affect you as an individual; it also impacts your sleep partner and increases your risk of other medical problems.
 If you suffer from a sleeping disorder or chronic snoring, an oral appliance may be the answer you’ve been looking for.

 A high percentage of sleep apnea and sleep disordered breathing cases are related to your orofacial anatomy.
 For instance, the soft tissues at the back of the throat can collapse against each other when you’re laying down to sleep, blocking off oxygen flow.